Mrs Turner, Miss Johnson and all the children are delighted to welcome you to the Nursery page.

 We really enjoyed the story 'The Tiger Who Came to Tea'.
 Having read the story, we painted tiger pictures, made tiger print patterns, acted out the story, learned about tigers and we finished the term by making sandwiches and having our own tea party.

 Autumn Term 2

 This half term we have enjoyed celebrating different events and festivals.
 We made some fantastic firework pictures for Bonfire Night and we learned how to keep ourselves safe.
-We learned about Remembrance Sunday and painted some lovely poppy pictures.
+We learned about Remembrance Sunday and painted some lovely poppy pictures as well as decorating poppy biscuits.
 We also found out about the festival of Diwali and made our own Rangoli patterns.

-Each week we have a PSHE lesson and, this term, we are thinking about how we can be the same as our friends, but also how we are different from them.
-We've enjoyed discussing and celebrating our differences.
+Each week we have a PSHE lesson and, this term, we thought about how we can be the same as our friends, but also how we are different from them.
+We enjoyed discussing and celebrating our differences.

-We are having fun investigating numbers and shapes as well as rhyming words and the sounds all around us.
+We had fun investigating numbers and shapes as well as rhyming words and the sounds all around us.

 We would like to share with you some ideas that could be used to support learning at home.

 Keep talking!
 Encourage your child to talk about what s/he has been doing.
 Also encourage them to listen carefully to what others are saying and to ask questions.

 We want to encourage reading for pleasure so please encourage your child to look at a range of books, both fiction and non fiction.
 It would be great if the children could talk about the pictures.